AscendingCreations/AxumCSRF/README.md

 #### Cargo Feature Flags
 `default`: []

 `layer`: Disables the state and enables a service layer.
-Useful for middleware interations.
+Useful for middleware interactions.

 # Example